 Labeling Requirements and Use of the JAS Seal

 CCOF has developed a helpful International Market Labeling Guide to explain labeling requirements for organic products sold in Japan.
-All products shipped to Japan under the U.S.-MAFF Organic Equivalency Arrangement must meet the JAS labeling requirements.
+All products shipped to Japan must meet the JAS labeling requirements.
 Send all labels to CCOF for approval prior to printing.
 To learn more, read MAFF’s JAS labeling requirements.

 U.S. exporters can meet the JAS labeling requirements in three ways.

-- Exporters who have a JAS Seal Consignment Contract with a JAS-certified importer may apply the JAS seal directly to their products.
-This allows for pre-printed labels for bulk or retail products and more effective recognition of organic status within Japan.
-CCOF can help you navigate the consignment contract and provide required reporting under the JAS system.
+- CCOF can help you navigate the consignment contract and provide required reporting under the JAS system.
 Note, the JAS seal is unique to each JAS certifier.

 - JAS certified importer applies the JAS seal in Japan

 - Export the product without the JAS seal and have the JAS-certified importer apply the seal once it reaches Japan, before sale.